AusDTO/gov-au-alpha/README.md

 We're designing government information so that people don’t have to understand the structure of government to get things done.

-## Important

-PLEASE NOTE: Please do not alter the permissions or name of this repo without discussing with the group.

 ## Technology

 The technology for the alpha was chosen to make iterations of the prototype quick and easy.
 This allowed